Explore how our supportive group sessions and tailored programs can lead you toward lasting recovery and a brighter future.

-Addiction group therapy is a particular form of counseling that is practiced in treating behavioral disorders, including substance use disorder.
+Addiction group therapy is a particular form of counseling that is practiced in treating behavioral disorders, including substance use disorders.
 It typically requires regular sessions where one or more therapists will work with numerous patients who are being treated for substance abuse.
 Many individuals can benefit from peer support throughout addiction group therapy during various levels of care.

 Forms of addiction group therapy are usually offered in a variety of settings which include: